 So I encourage you to cut back on the amount of beef in your diet.
 Try replacing it with fish, vegetables and bean alternatives.

 You can make still make your favorite recipes with delicious twists, such as zucchini enchiladas or portobello mushroom teriyaki stir fry!
 (Psssst….Portobello mushrooms when cooked with teriyaki taste a lot like meat!)

 Of course, you can still splurge now and then—just make sure your burgers and other meals contain extra-lean and grass-fed ground beef.

-Life is Long, I emphasize the importance of eating foods without a bar code!
+In my health boosting book Life is Long, I emphasize the importance of eating foods without a bar code!
 Meaning?
-You gotta eat more In my health boosting bookreal, unpackaged, unprocessed foods!
+You gotta eat more real, unpackaged, unprocessed foods!